GluuFederation/oxd-play/oxd-play-client/README.md

 Prerequisite : Gluu server and oxd-server needs to be running in your machine

-clone clinet project and run using activator with "-Dhttps.port=9005" option.
+clone clinet project and run using activator with "-Dhttp.port=disabled -Dhttps.port=9005" option.
 9005 is you port where you application will run on https protocal.
+This will make sure you app will always run on https instead http.

 >note :- use this command only in development mode because "-Dhttps.port=9005" will generate selfsigned certification for https which may not work in real time.
 For prodcucation mode you need to generate you owen ssl certificate using keystore.